-The Barbican Estate was designed to repopulate the post-war City of London, and was built between 1965 and 1976.
-Nowhere has its Brutalist vision of utopia taken root more than in the conservatory, which was added later, in 1980, to disguise the theatre’s 100-foot fly tower and improve views for nearby residents.
+Built between 1965 and 1976, the Barbican Estate was designed to repopulate the post-war City of London.
+Nowhere has its Brutalist vision of utopia taken root more than in the conservatory, which was added later, in 1980, to disguise the theatre’s 100-foot fly tower and improve views for residents.

 The conservatory featured in a series of images of the capital’s hidden rooms taken by architectural photographer, Luke Hayes.
 He says, “Walking around the Barbican, the boundaries between public and private, between the arts centre and the residential spaces are invisible.
 When you find yourself climbing an abandoned staircase that ends up on the roof, there’s the feeling that perhaps you’re not supposed to be there, and that it might be someone’s penthouse.
 It’s that sense of the unexpected that makes these spaces so interesting to document.”